Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 11. [Conclusion](#conclusion)

 ## Introduction
-**Greetings!**
+**Greetings!** <br>
 _...and welcome!
 This project is the second <a href="https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md">in a series of projects</a>, with the goal of setting up a complete virtualized, automated, and monitored IT-Enviroment as a part of our internship on [The Swedish Meteorological and Hydrological Institute (SMHI)](https://www.smhi.se/en/about-smhi) IT-department at the headquarters in Norrköping.
 These projects also serve as a set-up guide here on Github for anyone and everyone that wants to follow along!._<br>

 **<a href="https://github.com/Filipanderssondev">Filip Andersson</a> and <a href="https://github.com/JonatanHogild">Jonatan Högild</a>**

 ## Goals and Objectives
-This is part of a larger ongoing Infrastructure as Code (IaC) that will use Proxmox as a base, and Rocky Linux as the OS running on each virtual machine.
+This is part of a larger ongoing Infrastructure as Code (IaC) project that will use Proxmox as a base, and Rocky Linux as the OS running on each virtual machine.
 The goal of this project is to build a complete IT-environment and gain a deeper understanding of the underlying components and their part in a larger production chain.

 ## Method